 - Notes, Miscellaneous

 The excerpt in WordPress is a short summary of a post.
-It is written by hand and it can replace the full post in places where a summary is preferable.
+It is written by hand and it can be used instead of the full post in places where a summary is preferable.

 Let’s start with an example:

-Say that you search for minimalist+wordpress in this site, op111.net.
+Say that you search for minimalist+wordpress in this site.
 Among other results you’ll get “Five clean, minimalist themes for WordPress”, along with a brief description:

 Five good WordPress themes examined and compared: Basic2Col, Moo Point, Sandbox, Simplish, and Thematic.